Jury selection begins Monday for the trial in the killing of 17 people at a school in the Parkland community in Florida.

 It is the deadliest massacre to lead to a judicial process in the United States.

-In the history of the country, seven other people who killed at least 17 people died during or immediately after the event, either by suicide or shot by the police.
+In the history of the country, seven other people who killed at least 17 people died during or immediately following the event, either by suicide or shot by the police.
 The man suspected of killing 23 people at a Walmart in El Paso, Texas, in 2019 is still awaiting trial.

-Trials to decide on the death penalty in the United States usually take about two years to start due to their complexity, but Cruz’s was delayed even longer due to the pandemic and lengthy legal proceedings.
+Trials to decide on the death penalty in the United States usually take regarding two years to start due to their complexity, but Cruz’s was delayed even longer due to the pandemic and lengthy legal proceedings.

 Tony Montalto, who lost his 14-year-old daughter, Gina, in the massacre, said: “We have waited a long time for this day.”